|Calif. Families Sikes Alvin Jack Stephen DNA Result Chart||Contact|

 Our line and the Victory, Samuel line seem to have different mutations in 464d.

 We may have to dig up some ancestors and try to extract DNA from their bones to resolve it :-) [no one has actually suggested this].
 This is very difficult (Bryan Sykes research in this are is what got him started by analyzing cave man remains).
 Damp acidic soil in the northeast U.S. causes most remains including bones to be reduced to dark soil stains after 100 yrs.

 We are also of Haplogroup R1b1.
 Anthropologists break down the Y-chromosome into branches called Haplogroups or clades, which distinguish major branches of Homo Sapiens.

 Haplogroup R1b1 is the most common haplogroup in European populations.
 It is believed to have expanded throughout Europe as humans re-colonized after the last glacial maximum 10-12 thousand years ago.

 See: ycc.biosci.arizona.edu/nomenclature_system/summary.html for a report by the Y-Chromosome Consortium (YCC).

 Allelle - The number of repeats of a sequence in a marker.
 DYS - DNA Y-chromosome Segment - markers are assigned DYS numbers.
 Haplo - Haplogroup Identifies the person's major population group and provides information about the ancient origin.
 R1b1 is the most common haplogroup in European populations.
 Marker - Repeated base-pair sequences (2-5 base-pairs) at specific locations along the Y chromosome.

-We are getting our tests done at Family Tree DNA.
+Our initial tests done at Family Tree DNA.